Frequently Asked Questions

 Is an agreement made at mediation legally binding?

-Not automatically.
-If you reach an agreement, I can help you document it.
-For an agreement to have any weight it must be signed by all parties.
+For an agreement to have any weight, it must be signed by all parties.

 Do I need a lawyer?